openmind-consortium/App-SCBS-PatientFacingApp/README.md

 6. If you hover your mouse over the stim display settings, it will read out the upper and lower limits for of the amp, rate and pulse width.
 7. The rollover timer resets when the amp settings have changed or there is a new session.

+### Logging

+There is application logging throughout the program.
+This uses Caliburn Micro Log4Net logging.
+The log file will be created every time a user starts the program and keeps logging in that same file until the user clicks the Exit button.
+The logs contain all of the button clicks and detailed return errors from the Medtronic device.
+If you get a Medtronic API Return Error message then check these logs to find the details.
+The logs can be found in the same directory that your Medtronic logs are in, assuming you set your BasePathToJSONFiles in the application_config.json to the same directory as the registry editor (SummitRegWithoutORCA.reg) to disable ORCA (see application_config explanation below).
+If you have not set that to the same path name, it will create a directory in the same directory that your SCBS files are located (in the same directory as SCBS.exe) called (null).
+In there you will see log files for the date and time they were created (ie: Log-2021-07-29_10-10-16.log).

 ## User Guide